-Fig. 15. (a) A cloud photo, radar (b) reflectivity and (c) Doppler velocity that shows two types of precipitation; Precipitation shafts emanate near the cloud top on the downshear side of the cloud; Precipitation shafts emanating near the cloud base.
-(The photo is of a cloud over Key Biscayne in an environment similar to that in Barbados.
+Figure 15. (a) A cloud photo, radar (b) reflectivity and (c) Doppler velocity that shows two types of precipitation; Precipitation shafts emanate near the cloud top on the downshear side of the cloud; Precipitation shafts emanating near the cloud base.
+(The photo is of a cloud over Key Biscayne, FL in an environment similar to that in Barbados.
 The radar returns in Fig. 15(b-c) are obtained from a cloud sampled on 5 April 2010 during BACEX.

 Fig. 16